 KB Journal takes as its mission the exploration of what it means to be "Burkean."
 To this end, KB Journal publishes original scholarship that addresses, applies, extends, repurposes, or challenges the writings of Kenneth Burke, which include but are not limited to the major books and hundreds of articles by Burke, as well as the growing corpus of research material about Burke.
 It provides an outlet for integrating and critiquing the gamut of Burkean studies in communication, composition, English, gender, literature, philosophy, psychology, sociology, and technical writing.
 In light of this, Kenneth Burke need not be the sole focus of a submission, but Burke should be integral to the structure of the argument.

 All scholarly approaches—historical, textual, empirical, pedagogical, performative—are welcome and encouraged.
-Each essay, hypertext, or other project submitted for possible publication will be anonymously reviewed by a minimum of two associate editors or experts from a particular area.
-Submissions for possible publication should be sent to the editor as a Word, RTF, or HTML file (or files) and should conform to the most recent style guide of the Modern Language Association (MLA, currently the 3rd edition of the MLA Style Manual and Guide to Scholarly Publications), which covers all matters related to manuscript preparation not covered by KB Journal guidelines.
-Authors must use in-text citations and provide a reference or works cited page at the end of the essay.
-Authors may also include explanatory endnotes, though such notes should be kept to a minimum.
-Hypertext or other projects requiring multiple files may be submitted on CD-ROM or as a Zip file.
+Each essay, hypertext, or other project submitted for possible publication will be anonymously reviewed by a minimum of two editors or experts from a particular area.
+Submissions for possible publication should be submitted through KB Journal's submission interface at Submittable (see below for a button, also).
+Allowable formats include Word, RTF, or HTML.
+All article submissions should conform to the most recent style guide of the Modern Language Association (MLA, currently the 3rd edition of the MLA Style Manual and Guide to Scholarly Publications), which covers all matters related to manuscript preparation not covered by KB Journal guidelines.
+Authors must use in-text citations and provide a reference or Works Cited page at the end of the essay.
+Authors may also include explanatory endnotes, though such notes should be kept to a minimum and should not be automatically embedded in the text using Word's note function (they will need to be extracted).
+Hypertext or other projects requiring multiple files may be submitted as a Zip file.
 All essays may run a maximum of 7,000 words (not including the Works Cited or other endmatter).
-Any essays that exceed the word limit will be returned unread.

 Dr. Ryan Weber